yarko-w/ejectify-macos/README.md

 ⭐ Configure what volumes should be (un)mounted automatically, optionally forcefully.

-⭐ Available in English, Dutch, German, French, Spanish, Russian, Japanese, Portuguese, Hindi, Arabic & Turkish.
+⭐ Available in English, Dutch, German, French, Spanish, Russian, Japanese, Portuguese, Hindi and Arabic.

 ⭐ Configure when volumes should be unmounted: